Buy locally and socially

 Social Procurement means choosing to buy goods and services that contribute to our local community, as well as meeting business needs – getting social value for money.

 Buying LOCAL – supporting local businesses and suppliers, to create prosperity and jobs.

 Buying SOCIAL – working with Social Enterprises or local businesses and organisations who help support vulnerable communities.

-However, research shows that economic growth does not automatically ‘trickle down’ equitably.
-Social procurement is a way to take local procurement one step further, so that as well as supporting local businesses, we can target members of our community who might otherwise miss out on employment opportunities.
+However, research shows that economic growth does not automatically ‘trickle down’ equitably, so Social procurement is a way to take local procurement one step further.
+As well as supporting local businesses, we can target members of our community who might otherwise miss out on employment opportunities.